 Do not drink alcohol.
 Dangerous side effects or death could occur.

 Grapefruit and grapefruit juice may interact with fentanyl and lead to unwanted side effects.
 Avoid the use of grapefruit products while taking Subsys.

 Get emergency medical help if you have signs of an allergic reaction to Subsys: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Like other narcotic medicines, fentanyl can slow your breathing.
 Death may occur if breathing becomes too weak.
 A person caring for you should seek emergency medical attention if you have slow breathing with long pauses, blue colored lips, or if you are hard to wake up.

 Call your doctor at once if you have:

 slow heart rate, sighing, shallow breathing, breathing that stops during sleep;

 severe drowsiness, feeling like you might pass out;

 confusion, extreme fear, unusual thoughts or behavior; or

-Less serious Subsys side effects may include:
+Common Subsys side effects may include: